sulaimanmugahed/Ramsha-Framework/README.md

 ramsha new api MyApp -d
 ```

-This creates a new ASP.NET Core Simple API project with the Ramsha framework.
+This creates a new ASP.NET Core API project with the Ramsha framework.

+For full documentation and guides, visit the [Ramsha Framework Docs](https://sulaimanmugahed.github.io/Ramsha-Framework/).

 ## License